-- reduce the adminstrative burden on smaller issuers, particularly by abolishing the requirement to publish quarterly financial reports
+- reduce the administrative burden on smaller issuers, particularly by abolishing the requirement to publish quarterly financial reports

-- improve the efficiency of the transparency system, particularly regarding publishing information on voting rights held through derivatives
+- make the transparency system more efficient, in particular as regards the publication of information on voting rights held through derivatives

-The Commission undertook a Pilot project to assess the added value of using distributed ledger technologies as a back-end solution to implement the EU central access point (EEAP).
-The European Financial Transparency Gateway (EFTG) web portal gives an overview (demo) of the functionalities that could be offered.
+The Commission launched a pilot project to assess the added value of using distributed ledger technologies as a back-end solution to implement the EU central access point (EEAP).
+The European financial transparency gateway (EFTG) web portal gives an overview (demo) of the functionalities that could be offered.

-Initiated by DG FISMA, the project is sponsored by the European Parliament and technically developed by the Commission’s IT services.
+Initiated by Directorate General for Financial Stability, Financial Services and Capital Markets Union (DG FISMA), the project is sponsored by the European Parliament and developed at a technical level by the Commission’s IT services.
 Most of the OAMs joined the project either as observers or as active players.
 The EFTG relies on the Steem blockchain technologies and open source communities.

 Useful links on EFTG